-A plugged fuel filter can cause a lack of fuel to the engine requiring a reduction in air to maintain a good fuel to air ratio.
+A plugged fuel filter can cause a lack of fuel to the engine requiring a reduction in the air to maintain a good fuel-to-air ratio.
 You will need to run your string trimmer with the choke on to reduce the air intake.

 When your Shindaiwa fuel filter isn’t changed regularly or you’re running very dirty fuel, it can become plugged not allowing sufficient fuel to pass through the filter.
 It’s best to stay on top of your fuel filter maintenance by changing it out annually and more often if needed.